devleonfull/betabank_case/README.md

 ## Results
-- Achieved high predictive performance using Random Forest and Logistic Regression, with and without class balancing techniques (SMOTE, RandomOverSampler, RandomUnderSampler).
+- Achieved significant predictive performance using Random Forest and Logistic Regression.
 - Explored the effect of imbalanced class handling on model performance using the imbalanced-learn library.
 - Provided actionable insights for Betabank to target at-risk customers and improve retention.